UrbanAI-org/UrbanAI/backend/README.md

  - geopy

 # Class
+There is an `example.py` under the src folder, some examples of these classes is written above

+**Note** some default variable value, such as r'.*?SamplingRate'.
+This number refers to the number of samples for a one-arc geographic coordinate system.
+For example, if the number is 277, then the latitude and longitude of each image will be divided into 277 pieces to obtain the corresponding xy coordinates.
+The latitude and longitude in the middle of each block will linearly correspond to a point between the coordinates of the left and right ends.

-There is an `example.py` under the src folder, some examples of these classes is written above/ **Note** some default variable value is perfect, such as r'.*?SamplingRate', XYPlaneCoord refers to the coordinates in the plane coordinate system.
-If enable_global is not enabled, the relative coordinate origin is the center of the image, otherwise, coordinate origin is (-34, 151) in geographic coordinates.
+`XYPlaneCoord` refers to the coordinates in the plane coordinate system.

+If `enable_global` is not enabled, the relative coordinate origin is the center of the image, otherwise, coordinate origin is (-34, 151) in geographic coordinates.
 You can change this coordinate by `setBaseCoord`.

+See the strdoc of the code for more detail
 - TifChunk
-    - constructor
-        points : np.ndarray, size : int, lon_array: np.ndarray, lat_array: np.ndarray, onXY, padding = 20
+    - constructor(points : np.ndarray, size : int, lon_array: np.ndarray, lat_array: np.ndarray, onXY, padding = 20)

-    - toPointCloud
+    - toPointCloud(
-        points = None, visualization = False, save = False, filename = None
+        points = None, visualization = False, save = False, filename = None)

-    - toMesh
+    - toMesh:
-        pcd = None, points = None, visualization = False, color = [1, 0.706, 0], save = False, filename = None
+        (pcd = None, points = None, visualization = False, color = [1, 0.706, 0], save = False, filename = None)
-    - read
+    - read:
 - Loader:
     - constructor
-        filePath : str, geoTiff = None
+        (filePath : str, geoTiff = None)
     - read
     - readWithCoord
     - cutWithXYPlaneCoord
-        size = 277, lonSamplingRate: int = 277, latSamplingRate: int = 277, enable_global = False
+        (size = 277, lonSamplingRate: int = 277, latSamplingRate: int = 277, enable_global = False)
     - cutWithCoord
-        size = 277
+        (size = 277)
     - readWithXYPlaneCoord
-        lonSamplingRate: int = 277, latSamplingRate: int = 277, enable_global = False
+        (lonSamplingRate: int = 277, latSamplingRate: int = 277, enable_global = False)

     - toChunkWithXYPlaneCoord
-        lonSamplingRate: int = 277, latSamplingRate: int = 277, enable_global = False
+        (lonSamplingRate: int = 277, latSamplingRate: int = 277, enable_global = False)
     - toChunkWithGeoCoord
     - setBaseCoord
-        coord
+        (coord)
 - Manager
     - register
-        bbox
+        (bbox)
     - searchChunk
-        polygon : list
+        (polygon : list)
     - save
-        path = "./", tempname = ""
+        (path = "./", tempname = "")
     - load
-        path = "./", tempname = ""
+        (path = "./", tempname = "")
     - tojson
     - clear
     - getChunkInfo
-        id
+        (id)
     - getChunkSaved
-        Cid, Ctype
+        (Cid, Ctype)
     - getChunkSavedURL
-        Cid, Ctype
+        (Cid, Ctype)